DAVID J. WILLIS ATTORNEY

 Duration of a Lis Pendens

-"A lis pendens operates only during the pendency of the [underlying] suit, and only as to those matters that are involved in the suit.
-It terminates with the judgment, in the absence of an appeal."
+“A lis pendens operates only during the pendency of the [underlying] suit, and only as to those matters that are involved in the suit.
+It terminates with the judgment, in the absence of an appeal.”
 Rosborough v.
 Cook, 108 Tex.
 364, 367, 194 S.W.
 131, 132 (1917).
 A timely appeal or motion for new trial extends the operative effect of the lis pendens.
+“Because the recording of a lis pendens is specifically authorized by statute and has no existence separate and apart from the litigation of which it gives notice . . . the filing of a notice of lis pendens . . . is a part of the ‘judicial proceeding.’”
+Kropp v.
+Prather, 526 S.W.2d 283 (Tex.Civ.App.—Tyler 1975, write ref’d n.r.e.).
 In other words, a lis pendens has no life of its own apart from the lawsuit that underlies it.
-A property owner may nonetheless legitimately demand that a lis pendens be terminated by the filing of a formal cancelation, even after dismissal or resolution of the suit.
+A lis pendens does not represent a stand-alone claim of its own.
+Collins v.
+Tex Mall, L.P., 297 S.W.3d 409, 419 (Tex.App.—Fort Worth 2009, no pet.).

 Penalties for Wrongful or Fraudulent Filings